SnickerdoodleLabs/crunchDB/documentation/terminology.md

 **Co-occurance matrix**:  VocabularySize x VocabularySize matrix with pair counts (excludes self)

 **TF-IDF**: a weight function to give more weights to rare words.

+**Session**: the context of a recommendation task.
+A session can have its own vocabulary, embeddings, and tokens.